Teaching Assistant Fast Track

 - taking the government’s professional skills tests in literacy and numeracy which all trainee teachers must pass

-- completing an assessment of your subject knowledge and putting together a plan of how to get it up to speed
+- completing an assessment of their subject knowledge and, where applicable, putting together a plan of how to get it up to speed

-Once the offer is confirmed, you will be a Teach First trainee, with access to all the support, guidance and connections we offer.
+- once the offer is confirmed, your TA will be a Teach First trainee, with access to all the support, guidance and connections we offer.

-If you or your headteacher have any questions about the Teaching Assistant Fast Track, please get in touch with your school partnership manager.
+If you have any questions about the Teaching Assistant Fast Track, please get in touch with your school partnership manager.

 Your journey on TA Fast Track